 Did you notice the underlying theme in the list?
 None of the words and phrases say much about the leaders’ well-established professional expertise, strategic savvy, or business acumen.

-But they do speak volumes about the ways these leaders engage with their people and demonstrate their care and concern for those they lead.
+But they do speak volumes about the ways these leaders engage with those they lead and demonstrate their care and concern.
 These are leaders who bring out the very best in their team members.
 They do it by leading with heart.

 When you lead from the heart, you put people and relationships first.
 Work matters of course, but the people matter more.
 And the results speak for themselves, as we see in the research findings from organizations such as Gallop.
 Their findings consistently show that leaders who put people first and lead from the heart drive high levels of employee engagement and performance.